patrick-kidger/equinox/docs/pattern.md

     (a) abstract (it can be subclassed, but not instantiated); or
     (b) final (it can be instantiated, but not subclassed).

-    Unless they're abstract, then methods and attributes must never be overridden.
-Once they've been implemented, that's it.
+    Only abstractmethods and abstract attributes can be overridden.
+(So once they've been implemented, then a subclass may not override them.)

     The `__init__` method, and all dataclass fields, must all be defined in one class.
-No defining fields in multiple parts of a class hierarchy.
+(No defining fields in multiple parts of a class hierarchy.)

 Collectively, these rules serve to avoid all the worst ways in which you might spaghetti your code.
 Abstract classes are used to define interfaces or partial implementations.
 Final classes are what get passed around at runtime.
-No overriding (of methods or of non-abstract classes) means there are no surprises with exactly what is being called.
+No overriding (either of methods or of non-abstract classes) means there are no surprises with exactly what is being called.
 Keeping all fields together means that initialisation is readable.

 Equinox will enforce these rules when subclassing with `strict=True`, e.g.
 ```python